sbmpost/AutoRaise/README.md

 and paste it into an automator service workflow.
 Then bind the created service to a keyboard shortcut via System Preferences|Keyboard|Shortcuts.

+**Update**: It is now also possible to create an app bundle (for further instructions see at the bottom of this page).
+If you prefer to use the app bundle version, replace "/Applications/AutoRaise" with "/Applications/AutoRaise.app" and update the applescript accordingly.

 Applescript usage:

     on run {input, parameters}